Capacitor And Resistance In Parallel

 Parallel RC circuits find applications in various electronic circuits, including:

 • Filtering: Parallel RC circuits can act as filters, selectively allowing certain frequencies to pass through while attenuating others.
-For example, a parallel RC circuit can be used as a low-pass filter, allowing low-frequency signals to pass through while blocking high-frequency signals.
+As an example, a parallel RC circuit can be used as a low-pass filter, allowing low-frequency signals to pass through while blocking high-frequency signals.
 This is because the impedance of the capacitor decreases with increasing frequency, leading to more current bypassing the resistor at higher frequencies.

 • Power Supplies: Parallel RC circuits are often used in power supply designs to filter out noise and ripple from the output voltage.
 The capacitor's ability to smooth out voltage fluctuations makes it effective in reducing unwanted variations in the power supply voltage.